Demi Rose Is ‘Sorry’ People’s Boyfriends Are Looking As She Turns Heads In Revealing Outfit

 It’s certainly not just her imagination that the men around her were staring — as the update was a video that showed her sauntering up a flight of stairs.

 The outfit that she wore was bright blue and purple.
 The top had a loose neckline that left her cleavage showing.
-It also incorporated criss-crossed blue ties that emphasized her waist.
+It also incorporated crisscrossed blue ties that emphasized her waist.
 Meanwhile, her look also included blue gloves that reached her upper arms.
 There was also a pink fabric that draped over her lower arm — it was the same as the one that made up her skirt.

 Demi’s skirt was more of a cover-up than a traditional piece.
 It was made up of two pieces, one in the front and one in the back.
-The skirt reached the ground, but left the sides of her body peeking through.
+The skirt reached the ground but left the sides of her body peeking through.

-The video showed Demi climbing up stairs as several couples could be seen to her left.
+The video showed Demi climbing up the stairs as several couples could be seen to her left.
 The boyfriends were clearly gazing at the model while their girlfriends seemingly could help but look either.
-There were also a group of three men at the top of the stairs, with one in a hat that couldn’t stop staring.
+There was also a group of three men at the top of the stairs, with one in a hat that couldn’t stop staring at Demi.

 The beauty’s followers had plenty to say in the comments section.